RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Background and Related Work

-Upon receiving a <propose-async> message from $p_j$, each replica $p_i$ sends back a <vote-async> message to $p_j$ \textbf{if} the rank of the proposed level $1$ block is greater than the highest-ranked block witnessed so far (line~\ref{A:line:8}-\ref{A:line:10}).
+Upon receiving a $<$\textit{propose-async}$>$ message from $p_j$, each replica $p_i$ sends back a $<$\textit{vote-async}$>$ message to $p_j$ if the rank of the proposed level $1$ block is greater than the highest-ranked block witnessed so far (see line 17 of~\Cref{fig:racs_algo}).

-Upon receiving $n-f$ <vote-async> messages for the level $1$ asynchronous block $B_{f1}$, each replica will send a level $2$ asynchronous fallback block $B_{f2}$ (line~\ref{A:line:18}-\ref{A:line:19}).
+Upon receiving $n/2+1$ $<$\textit{vote-async}$>$ messages for the level $1$ fallback block $B_f$, each replica will send a level $2$ fallback block $B$ (see line 19 of~\Cref{fig:racs_algo}).
 The algorithm allows catching up to a higher ranked block by building upon another replica's level $1$ block.
-This is meant to ensure liveness for replicas that fall behind.
-All replicas, upon receiving a <propose-async> message for a level 2 asynchronous block from $p_j$ send a <vote-async> message to $p_j$ (line~\ref{A:line:8}-\ref{A:line:10}).
+This is meant to ensure termination for replicas that fall behind.
+All replicas, upon receiving a $<$\textit{propose-async}$>$ message for a level 2 fallback block from $p_j$ send a $<$\textit{vote-async}$>$ message to $p_j$ (see line 17--18 of~\Cref{fig:racs_algo}).

-Once $n-f$ <vote-async>s have been gathered for the level $2$ asynchronous block $B_{f2}$, the asynchronous path is considered complete and each replica $p_i$ broadcasts an <asynchronous-complete> message (see line \ref{A:line:22}).
-When $n-f$ replicas have broadcast <asynchronous-complete> messages, all replicas exit the asynchronous path of \sys, by flipping a common-coin (see line \ref{A:line:25}) and committing the level $2$ block (and the causal history) from the replica designated by the common-coin-flip($v$).
-Because of the potential $f$ faults, each replica commits a level $2$ asynchronous block $B$ if $B$ arrived amongst the first $n-f$ <asynchronous-complete> blocks.
-After that, replicas exit the asynchronous path and resume the synchronous path by uni-casting a <new-view> message to the synchronous leader of the next view with the $block_{high}$.
+Once $n/2+1$ $<$\textit{vote-async}$>$s have been gathered for the level $2$ fallback block $B_{f}$, each replica $p_i$ broadcasts an $<$\textit{asynchronous-complete}$>$ message (see line 20 of~\Cref{fig:racs_algo}).

+Once $n/2 + 1$ replicas have submitted $<$\textit{asynchronous-complete}$>$ messages, the fallback mode is complete.
+The remaining task is to consistently select one chain from the set of fallback chains.
+This step is crucial for maintaining agreement.
+If two replicas select different fallback chains, the system loses the guarantee that all replicas commit the same sequence of blocks.
+To ensure that each replica consistently chooses the same chain, we employ a \textbf{common-coin}, an existing technique~\cite{ben1983another,pan2021rabia} used in distributed algorithms.

+\textbf{Common-coin}: For each view $v$, common-coin($v$) returns a positive integer in the range ($0$, $n-1$) where $n$ is the total number of replicas.
+The invocation of common-coin($v$) for a given view $v$, at each replica returns the same value.

+\sys uses a common-coin mechanism, where each replica runs a consistent random number generator with a pre-agreed seed.
+When used with the same seed, consistent random number generation protocols produce the same output sequence.
+Common-coin enables \sys to consistently choose a fallback chain after completing fallback mode.